 Chicken McNuggets were launched in 1984.
 The Happy Meal was introduced from 1986.

-Bob Rhea retired in 1986, and Paul Preston (born 1948) was appointed as chief executive.
-Preston was a gregarious and outgoing blue-collar American.
+Bob Rhea retired in 1986, and Paul Preston was appointed as chief executive of McDonald’s UK.

 McDonald’s did not franchise restaurants until 1986, by which time it felt that its identity and operations had been firmly established.
 That year, the first McDonald’s drive thru in the UK was opened in Fallowfield, Manchester.
 By the end of 1989 there were 340 outlets.